March 10, 2026

 • Avoid driving ATVs with a passenger, or riding as a passenger.
 Most ATVs are designed to carry only one person.

-• Take a hands-on safety training course if one is available in your area.
+• Take a hands-on safety training course.

-• Do not drive ATVs on paved roads because they are difficult to control.
+• Do not drive ATVs on paved roads, because they are difficult to control.
 Collisions with cars and other vehicles can be deadly.

 A teen girl drives an ATV through a dirt road in the forest while wearing a helmet.